 Generously contributed by former AmigaOS team member, Peter Cherna

-Anyway, we had a beta target date of mid-December 1989.
+Anyway, we had a beta target date of mid-December 1989 [view the list of known bugs from this December 15, 1989 beta 1 release below].
 By that time we had some of the new Preferences editors up, and the GUI style of the gadget toolkit was taking form, but the window borders were pretty much as ever.
-One Monday we came in and two of the engineers (Dave Berezowski, who had primary responsibility for the Workbench application, and Steve Beats, who was doing file systems, drivers, and a lot besides) were looking mighty smug, but wouldn't say why.
+One Monday we came in and two of the engineers (Dave Berezowski, who had primary responsibility for Workbench, and Steve Beats, who was doing file systems, drivers, and a lot besides) were looking mighty smug, but wouldn't say why.
 After the whole team straggled in, they showed the first cut of the "new look"—mostly revamped window borders.
-Their weekend effort made it clear that we could and we should adopt a new look more broadly, which led among other things to:
+Their weekend effort made it clear that we could and we should adopt a new look more broadly, which led (among other things) to:

 The A3000 was launched with 2.0, which contained one quite serious bug (I forget what) that was immediately fixed in 2.01.
 (That was about all 2.01 added).

 2.02 was a huge effort internally to fix the worst problems and get stability way up.
 A lot of people labored incredibly hard to make 2.02 quite solid.
 Bryce Nesbitt managed the core OS subgroup and did an amazing job at making a very disciplined release.
 One or two loose screws meant we still needed a 2.03 to fix that up, and 2.04 was another big effort and was very stable and compatible with a huge number of applications that for various reasons good and otherwise did things that were not strictly by the book.